-Size: Up to 8 inches more or less, a short low-growing herb.
+Size: Up to 8 inches ( cm) more or less, a short low-growing herb.

 Flowering Season: February to May.

 Habitat Preferences: Desert areas, mid-level -scrub communities and -woodlands, mountains, mesas, California habitat preferences include coastal scrub, foothill woodlands, washes and deserts.
 Contrary to its common name, Coastal Bird's-foot Trefoil, it does not necessary live near coastal areas.

-Lotus salsuginosus ssp. brevivexillus, Coastal Bird's-foot Trefoil (AZ, CA, NV) and
+Lotus salsuginosus ssp. brevivexillus, Coastal Bird's-foot Trefoil (AZ, CA, NV);

 Lotus salsuginosus var. salsuginosus, Coastal Bird's-foot Trefoil (CA only).

-Comments: Coastal Bird's-foot Trefoil, contrary to its common name does not necessary live near the coast.
+Comments: Coastal Bird's-foot Trefoil, contrary to its common name does not necessary live near coastal areas.
 It may be easy to identify with is its often glabrous relatively fleshy thin flat leaflets.
 The plants and flowers of sub-species "brevivexillus" are smaller than the type species Lotus salsuginosus.

 It is likely that Lotus salsuginosus evolved under periodic fire events in wildfire-prone habitats such as chaparral, as studies indicate this species has an increased rate of seed germination after exposure to heat.